 Disruptive businesses that are in the media, information, and entertainment industries will require senior managers that possess the right mix of qualifications and skills to help steer the organization towards progressive paths.

-During the application process, remember that qualifications, work experience, and education matter to employers, just as much a potential hire’s cultural fit within the organization.
+During the application process, remember that qualification, work experience, and education matter to employers, just as much a potential hire’s cultural fit within the organization.

-While traditional careers in skilled work or medicine such as physicians, or professionals like engineers and architects, will forever be in high demand, building a steady, lucrative career in various other fields like Information Technology, Creatives, and others will involve a particular aptitude—including a mastery of multiple digital tools and media literacy, among others.
+While traditional careers in skilled work or medicine such as physicians, or professionals like engineers and architects, will forever be in high demand in job trends, building a steady, lucrative career in various other fields like Information Technology, Creatives, and others will involve a particular aptitude—including mastery of multiple digital tools and media literacy, among others.